-- 1. Multi-Ethnic Action Committee (MAC) members will provide input on equity action steps that ADSD can implement at least 12 times per year primarily at monthly MAC meetings. - 2.
+- 1. The Multi-Ethnic Action Committee (MAC) will identify and implement three (3) actions annually related to advocacy, advising, and education. - 2.
 In collaboration with the MAC, ADSD will host two (2) annual trainings on the Equity & Empowerment Lens for its staff, community partners, and advisory council members. - 3.
 ADSD will implement Multnomah County's Equity & Empowerment Lens by January 2014. - 4.
-ADSD will implement Visibility Initiative standards to improve recording and tracking of client race and ethnicity data by June 2013.
+ADSD will implement Visibility Initiative standards to improve recording and tracking of client race and ethnicity data by June 2013. - 5.
+ADSD will sponsor five (5) activities annually to gather information about LGBT veterans' needs and educate staff and community partners about issues affecting the entire LGBT elder population.